vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 gem 'rails', '~>5.1.5'
 ```

-`Gemfile.lock` is auto populated during the build process and it locks gem dependencies to particular versions.
+`Gemfile.lock` is auto-populated during the build process and it locks gem dependencies to particular versions.
 You don't ever have to touch that `Gemfile.lock` again. **Once those files are in place**, run this on your terminal:

 ```
 docker-compose up --build
 ```

-You will see that `step 1/nn: FROM starefossen/ruby-node:2-8-stretch` is available **instantly** as a layer (that is if you have already tried the initial `docker run` with single line of `Dockerfile`).
+You will see that `step 1/nn: FROM starefossen/ruby-node:2-8-stretch` is available **instantly** as a layer (that is if you have already tried the initial `docker run` with a single line of `Dockerfile`).

 That's Docker reusing the ruby image downloaded earlier.
 The whole process that ran last time is saved for you.
-So it is only from second line of code within the `Dockerfile` that matters now.
+So it is only from the second line of code within the `Dockerfile` that matters now.

 You'll see all the steps within the `Dockerfile` executed dutifully during the build process.
 Each of them creates a **layer** that you can recognize by their hash, that looks like `1adb3ee3e245`.